Real estate agents adapting to new practices due to coronavirus

 WICHITA, Kan.
-(KSNW) – The Coronavirus pandemic is forcing real estate agents to drastically change the way they do business.
+(KSNW) – The COVID-19 pandemic is forcing real estate agents to drastically change the way they do business.

 In the last few weeks, real estate agents like Bryce Jones are increasing safety protocols for both buyers and sellers.
 He said sellers are asked to thoroughly disinfect their homes in preparation for showings and they are screening buyers ahead of time.